Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

-The bottom row of Figure~\ref{fig:scatter_plot_MHI_MH2_vs_morphology} shows the molecular to atomic mass ratio of $M_{\rm H_2}/M_{\rm HI}$ as a function of galaxy morphology, where sources with upper limits both in H$_2$ and HI have been conservatively excluded.
-The ratios of $M_{\rm H_2}/M_{\rm HI}$ are essentially $\lesssim1$ regardless of the considered environment of the galaxy: isolation, in filament, or in Virgo cluster.
+The bottom row of Figure~\ref{fig:scatter_plot_MHI_MH2_vs_morphology} shows the molecular-to-atomic-mass ratio of $M_{\rm H_2}/M_{\rm HI}$ as a function of galaxy morphology, where sources with upper limits in both H$_2$ and HI have been conservatively excluded.
+The ratios of $M_{\rm H_2}/M_{\rm HI}$ are essentially $\lesssim1$ regardless of the considered environment of the galaxy: isolation, in filament, or in the Virgo cluster.

 Both the isolated AMIGA and filament galaxies show a decrease in $M_{\rm H_2}/M_{\rm HI}$ with increasing $T$ type.
-This is mostly driven by the rapid increase of the HI mass in galaxies moving towards late-type morphology, steeper than for $M_{\rm H_2}$.
-This correlation was also discussed by \citet{Obreschkow_Rawlings2009} as the result of the increased importance of the bulge component towards earlier types along the Hubble sequence.
-Massive galaxies are less dense due to their larger disk sizes.
-Therefore their $M_{\rm H_2}/M_\star$ fraction is lower.
+This is mostly driven by{ the} increase in HI mass in galaxies moving towards late-type morphology, which is steeper than for $M_{\rm H_2}$. { This correlation was also discussed by \citet{Obreschkow_Rawlings2009}.
+Indeed, from LTGs to ETGs, galaxies have less gas and higher metallicities.
+While ETGs are deficient in HI relative to LTGs, they are less deficient in H$_2$.
+This explains the observed trend in $M_{\rm H_2}/M_{\rm HI}$ going from LTGs to ETGs.}

-The scatter seen in each of $M_{\rm H_2}$ and $M_{\rm HI}$ taken independently, is increased for the ratio $M_{\rm H_2}/M_{\rm HI}$, as we move from the field to the filaments, to cluster galaxies, likely as the result of the variety of ways galaxies can be depleted in gas, and the level at which this happened.

-The last value for Virgo is essentially an upper limit.
-The ratios are fairly in agreement, within the large scatter, with the value of $M_{\rm H_2}/M_{\rm HI}\sim0.5$ for field galaxies, as found in previous studies \citep[e.g.,][]{Saintonge2011}.
-For further clarification we refer to the Appendix~\ref{sec:SFR_gas_diagnostic}, where diagnostic plots between gas content, stellar mass, and star formation are reported.